 How To Teach Yourself Classical Guitar (even if you live on the moon)

-Want to learn classical guitar, but don’t have access to or time for lessons?
+Want to learn how to play classical guitar, but don’t have access to or time for classical guitar lessons?

 The Ideal Way to Learn Classical Guitar